-In the Southeast Region biological samples of rockfish are collected from the directed commercial DSR fishery; sampling effort was expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
+In the Southeast Region, biological samples of rockfish are collected from the directed commercial DSR fishery; however, sampling effort was expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
 The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fishery was not opened.
-Fishery data are also collected from the logbook program, which is mandatory for all groundfish fisheries.
+Fishery data are also collected from the logbook program, which is mandatory for most groundfish fisheries.
 The logbook program is designed to obtain detailed information regarding specific harvest location.
-In 2019, length, weight and age structures were collected from 553 yelloweye rockfish caught in the directed and 771 caught in the halibut commercial longline fisheries.
-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2019 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
+In 2020, length, weight and age structures were collected from 244 yelloweye rockfish caught in the halibut commercial longline fisheries.
+There were no yelloweye rockfish sampled from the directed fishery due to the directed fishery closure in 2020.

+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2020 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
 Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily DSR and slope species.
-The directed jig fishery in the Cook Inlet Area that targets PSR begins July 1 and historically has been the focus of rockfish sampling during the last half of the year.
-Sample data collected included date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
-Homer staff determine ages of PSR and DSR otoliths; otoliths from slope and thornyhead rockfish species were sent to the ADF&G Age Determination Unit in Juneau.
-In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both yelloweye and black rockfish; tissue samples were collected in 2018 and 2019 with genetic analysis to follow.
-Additionally, ovaries were collected from both species of rockfish for maturity and fecundity studies.
-An age structure exchange was also conducted on velloweye rockfish between commercial and sport age reading staff in Homer.
+The directed jig fishery in the Cook Inlet Area that targets PSR opens July 1 and historically has been the focus of rockfish sampling during the last half of the year.
+Sample data collected includes date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
+Homer staff determine ages of PSR and DSR otoliths; otoliths from slope and thornyhead rockfish species are sent to the ADF&G Age Determination Unit in Juneau.
+In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both velloweye and black rockfish; tissue samples were collected in 2018 and 2019 with genetic analysis to follow.
+Additionally, ovaries were collected from both species of rockfish in 2019 and 2020 for maturity and fecundity studies.
+An age structure exchange was also conducted on yelloweye rockfish between commercial and sport age reading staff in Homer.
 The genetics and gonad collections, and age structure exchange, were conducted as collaborative interdivisional research as part of the ADF&G Statewide Rockfish Initiative (SRI) initiated in 2017 (Contact Elisa Russ).

 Funding for Central Region DSR and lingcod ROV surveys ended in 2016 and surveys have not been conducted since then.
 Rockfishes are captured in Central Region bottom trawl surveys for Tanner crab.
 All rockfish are sampled for length, weight, sex, and age structures.
 Rougheye/blackspotted rockfish composed >90% of the rockfish catch by weight in all years.
 A population abundance index from the PWS bottom trawl survey is estimated for rougheye/blackspotted rockfish each year of that survey with CV estimates ranging from 0.16 to 0.40 and averaging 0.25.
 The survey occurs in Eastern PWS and the time series begins in 1991.
-Estimated CPUE in 2017 was the lowest in the time series but increased slightly in 2018.
-(Contact Mike Byerly or Wyatt Rhea-Fournier).
+Estimated CPUE has been below the long-term survey average since 2014 and was the lowest in the time series in 2019 (Figure 8; Contact Mike Byerly or Wyatt Rhea-Fournier).

-Figure 8.
-PWS trawl survey CPUE estimates for rougheye/blackspotted rockfish with 90% confidence intervals.
+Figure 8.-PWS trawl survey CPUE estimates for rougheye/blackspotted rockfish with 90% confidence intervals.
 Dotted line represents the long-term survey average.